australia outback

 I need to know all watering holes and safe resting areas, without crocs, snakes etc.

-See u later, Rob
+See you later, Rob

 Hi Rob,